 Planning a funeral for a child is one of the hardest things to face.
 Whether your little one was a fan of Pooh bear, or whether you’re simply looking for something that shows your love for them, this quote can help you express yourself.

+This is generally considered to be one of the saddest Winnie the Pooh quotes.
+They’re the closing lines of The House at Pooh Corner, and they literally and figuratively sum up the end of a chapter.
 If you’re looking for a different Winnie the Pooh funeral reading for a child, this quote could be right for you.
+Or if you’re doing a funeral reading for a now-grown-up child, this can show they’ll always be your little boy or girl, no matter how much time passes.
 It’s a good way to finish off a longer reading, or a speech where you share fond memories.

 Winnie the Pooh funeral readings